FernandoIbrahim/lucky-pick/README.md

 # Execution

-Initially, to run any kind of JavaScript code, you need to have Node.js and a package manager (like npm or yarn) installed on your machine, and ensure you’re using a recent version.
+Initially, to run any kind of JavaScript code, you need to have Node.js and a package manager (like npm or yarn) installed on your machine, and ensure you’re using a recent version, such as:

+	•	Node.js: v23.9.0
+	•	NPM: v10.9.2

 ## Front-end